 Launched with power-packed features such as greater flexibility, scalability, and increased page load speed, Drupal 8 is turning out to be a remarkable CMS – compelling most businesses to migrate immediately.
-While migration may not be a cakewalk especially in view of the concerns surrounding data migration and module shifts, a good way to minimize hiccups is to be well prepared beforehand.
+While Drupal 8 migration may not be a cakewalk especially in view of the concerns surrounding data migration and module shifts, a good way to minimize hiccups is to be well prepared beforehand.

-While hiring the right Drupal development partner can ease the process, this post will help you steer in the right direction.
-We will familiarize you with important facts and advantages in Drupal 8 which you can keep in mind while looking for your Drupal development partner.
+While hiring the right Drupal website development partner can ease the process, this post will help you steer in the right direction.
+We will familiarize you with important facts and advantages in Drupal 8 which you can keep in mind while looking for your Drupal web development partner.

 The advantages are tremendous in Drupal 8 since it is built around brand new technologies such as Symfony and Twig, which will make the migration process successful.
 Apart from being flexible and scalable, Drupal 8 is also being projected as a far more reliable version that sees significantly better adoption.